What is ROI, and why do we use it?

 Developments in ROI

-As it becomes essential for organisations to look at social and environmental impacts, a new way of measuring ROI has arisen called “Social Return on Investment” or SROI.
-SROI has emerged, globally, to give monetary value to certain environmental, social, and governance criteria used in socially responsible investing (SRI) practices.
-For instance, a company may replace its lighting with all LED bulbs, or implement wastewater recycling in its factories.
-These expenses have an immediate cost which may negatively impact traditional ROI—however, the net benefit to society and the environment could lead to a positive SROI.
+SROI gives monetary value to specific environmental, social, and corporate governance (ESG) criteria used in socially responsible investing (SRI).
+For instance, a company may replace its office lighting with LED bulbs or implement wastewater recycling in its factories.
+These expenses have an immediate cost which may negatively impact traditional ROI.
+However, the net benefit to society and the environment could lead to a positive SROI.